Waiting for Godot: Vladimir and Estragon

 There are no physical descriptions of either of the two characters; however, the text indicates that Vladimir is the heavier of the pair: the contemplation-of-suicide scene tells us exactly that.
 The bowlers and other broadly comic aspects of their personae have reminded modern audiences of Laurel and Hardy, who occasionally played tramps in their films.
 "The hat-passing game in Waiting for Godot and Lucky's inability to think without his hat on are two obvious Beckett derivations from Laurel and Hardy – a substitution of form for essence, covering for reality", wrote Gerald Mast in The Comic Mind: Comedy and the Movies.
 Their "blather", which includes Hiberno-English idioms, indicated that they are both Irish.

 Vladimir stands through most of the play whereas Estragon sits down numerous times and even dozes off.
 "Estragon is inert and Vladimir restless."
 Vladimir looks at the sky and muses on religious or philosophical matters.
 Estragon "belongs to the stone", preoccupied with mundane things such as what he can get to eat and how to ease his physical aches and pains; he is direct, intuitive.
 The monotonous, ritualistic means by which Estragon continuously sits upon the stone may be likened to the constant nail filing carried out by Winnie in Happy Days, another of Beckett's plays, both actions representing the slow, deliberate erosion of the characters' lives.
 He finds it hard to remember but can recall certain things when prompted, e.g., when Vladimir asks: "Do you remember the Gospels?"
-Estragon tells Vladimir about the coloured maps of the Holy Land and that he planned to honeymoon by the Dead Sea; it is his short-term memory that is poorest and points to the fact that he may, in fact, be suffering from Alzheimer's disease.
+Estragon tells Vladimir about the coloured maps of the Holy Land and that he planned to honeymoon by the Dead Sea; it is his short-term memory that is poorest and suggests that he may, in fact, be suffering from Alzheimer's disease.
 Al Alvarez writes: "But perhaps Estragon's forgetfulness is the cement binding their relationship together.
 He continually forgets, Vladimir continually reminds him; between them they pass the time."
 Estragon's forgetfulness affords the author a certain narrative utility also, allowing for the mundane, empty conversations held between him and Vladimir to continue seamlessly.
 They have been together for fifty years but when asked by Pozzo they do not reveal their actual ages.
 Vladimir's life is not without its discomforts too but he is the more resilient of the pair.
 "Vladimir's pain is primarily mental anguish, which would thus account for his voluntary exchange of his hat for Lucky's, thus signifying Vladimir's symbolic desire for another person's thoughts."
 These characterizations, for some, represented the act of thinking or mental state (Vladimir) and physical things or the body (Estragon).
 This is visually depicted by Vladimir's continuous attention to his hat and Estragon to his boots.
 While the two characters are temperamentally opposite, with their differing responses to a situation, they are both essential as demonstrated in the way Vladimir's metaphysical musings were balanced by Estragon's physical demands.